bimemto/ehou-btl-it10/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
+- You have installed the latest version of [Flutter](https://flutter.dev/docs/get-started/install).
 - You have a Windows/Linux/Mac machine.

 ## Installation